Fair Fountain (18CH4)

 pipes, bottle glass, and other materials.
 The collection indicates a significant 17th-century

-component which the collector said came from the "Pipe Stem Field."
+component at the "Pipe Stem Field."

 In 2009 and 2010, St. Mary's College of Maryland under the direction of Julia A. King and Scott M.